micycle1/PGS/README.md

 <details><summary>Processing IDE — Quick</summary>
 <p>

-Download the latest *PGS.jar* from [releases](https://github.com/micycle1/PGS/releases) and drag-and-drop it onto the [Processing IDE](https://processing.org/reference/environment/).
+Download the latest *PGS.jar* from [releases](https://github.com/micycle1/PGS/releases) and simply drag-and-drop it onto the [Processing IDE](https://processing.org/reference/environment/).
 </p>
 </details>

 <details><summary>Processing IDE — Permanent</summary>
 <p>

-Download .zip and extract it to `Documents\Processing\libraries`.
+Download this repo as a .zip (via *Code>Download ZIP*) and extract it to `Documents\Processing\libraries`.
 </p>
 </details>

 <details><summary>Maven/Gradle</summary>
 <p>

-PGS is hosted as a Maven or Gradle artifact via [Jitpack](https://jitpack.io/#micycle1/PGS).
-With this, you can easily use PGS in a Maven or Gradle Java project outside the Processing IDE.
+PGS is hosted as an artifact for use in Maven or Gradle projects via [Jitpack](https://jitpack.io/#micycle1/PGS) — follow the instructions there (very easy).
 </p>
 </details>